-Reading: Galatians 5
+Today's Bible Reading: Galatians 5

 For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another.
 For the whole law is fulfilled in one word: "You shall love your neighbor as yourself."
 But if you bite and devour one another, watch out that you are not consumed by one another.
 But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.
 But if you are led by the Spirit, you are not under the law.

 Reflecting and Thinking

 One warning remains.
 Moving away from legalism can easily land one in the opposite ditch of license.
 Paul warns against both extremes.
-The presence of God's Spirit controls our walk-avoiding the works of the flesh which Paul associates with license and unbridled living.
-God's Spirit yields a life of true liberty, where love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control exist not because they must but because that is who we are.
+The presence of God's Spirit controls our Christian life--avoiding the works of the flesh which Paul associates with license and unbridled living.
+God's Spirit yields a life of true liberty, where love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control exist, not because they must but because that is who we are.
 The "too easy" gospel has its own unique set of traps; only liberty in Christ sets us free to be all that God has called us to be and all that he empowers us to be.

 Heavenly Father, walk beside us as we seek to live out the love principle.
-Guide and guard us-from both extremes.
+Guide and guard us--from both extremes.
 May we walk in your way by the Spirit, through Jesus we pray, amen.